 These are just examples.
 We stick with option ‘a’right now for several reasons.
 Get the customer, don’t snub them with too much detail upfront and get them as a customer.
 If they can’t pay for the repair at least they can probably pay for the diagnostic fee.
 Additionally, we have the opportunity to build a relationship.
 This is a bit like having a bedside manner as a doctor.
 People desire to be reassured by their doctor but sometimes too much information or giving worst-case scenarios can make for poor manners and lost trust.

 Are you still wondering how much your HVAC repair will cost on your house?
 Still not satisfied with the ambiguity?
 Here you go.

 Repair Charges can typically range from $150 – $900.
 The more expensive repairs tend to be items like OEM motor replacements.
 The less expensive items are likely minor electrical parts like capacitors and contactors.

-My advice home owners on this issue of price is to not let price be your primary motivator when looking for a repair.
-Often times the lowest priced air conditioning contractor in your town cannot provide the same kind of quality and warranty that another company can.
+My advice homeowners on this issue of price are to not let price be your primary motivator when looking for a repair.
+Often times the lowest-priced air conditioning contractor in your town cannot provide the same kind of quality and warranty that another company can.
 It all depends on what you want in your home.
 It would be far more important to me to have a quality, trained, honest, HVAC company come to my home even for a slightly higher price point.
 Food for thought.